davidhoonjin/davidhoonjin.github.io/_posts/2020-02-03-Current Projects.markdown

  <br>

  <br><font size="5em" style="color:black;">
  <u>Motivation & Idea:</u> Human-Friendly Flexible Finger can be advantageous in many fields that robots interacts with human body.
-When applied to Medical Robots or Medical catheters, minimum incision with soft movement will be possible.<br>
+When applied to Medical Robots or Medical catheters, minimum incision with soft movement will be possible.<br></font>
  <br>
- <font size="6em" >Therefore, Currently developing pneumatic silicon fingers with piezoelectric deflection sensor as a Tactile sensor inside(on the side where they meet).
-With the sensors, precise control is possible and can fully atomize the control.</font></font>
+ <font size="6em" style="color:black;">Therefore, Currently developing pneumatic silicon fingers with piezoelectric deflection sensor as a Tactile sensor inside(on the side where they meet).
+With the sensors, precise control is possible and can fully atomize the control.</font>
  <br><br>
 <hr style="height:3px">
 <h1 style="color:black;"><font size="6em"><u>First Model(Without PVDF Sensor), ditch outside only</u></font></h1>